CensoredUsername/unrpyc/README.md

   -l LANGUAGE, --language LANGUAGE
-                        if writing a translation file, the language of the translations to write --sl1-as-python       Only dumping and for decompiling screen language 1 screens.
-Convert SL1 Python AST to Python code instead of dumping it or converting it to screenlang.
-  --comparable          Only for dumping, remove several false differences
-                        when comparing dumps.
+                        if writing a translation file, the language of the translations to write --comparable          Only for dumping, remove several false differences when comparing dumps.
 This suppresses attributes that are different even when the code is identical, such as